How to Read a Dog Food Label

 Guaranteed Analysis

 Each dog food label must include guarantees for the minimum percentages of protein and fat and the maximum percentages of moisture and fiber.
-You may also find minimum guarantees for calcium linoleic acid, phosphorus, sodium and other ingredients.dog food label
+You may also find minimum guarantees for calcium linoleic acid, phosphorus, sodium and other ingredients.

 Why are the guarantees important?
-They will help to give you an accurate comparison of the protein, fat, moisture and fiber (and other) content between dry and canned foods.
+They give you an accurate way to compare the protein, fat, moisture and fiber (and other) content between dry and canned foods.

-The guarantees will usually be much lower for canned dog food because they are 75% - 80% water versus around 10% in dry food.
+The guarantees will usually be much lower for canned dog food because canned foods are 75% – 80% water, whereas dry foods only contain about 10% water.

-Here are the formulas to put the two on a level playing field:
+Here are the formulas to put the canned and dry food on a level playing field (don’t worry… there’s an easier way to do this that we’ll cover in a sec):

 • Percent of dry matter = 100% minus % of moisture guaranteed on the label